TwoNails/SpringPractice/README.md

 Most of the styling is done through boostrap classes.
 There's a lot of elements though so even with the help of its classes the responsiveness is unsatisfying and definitely needs further tweaking.

-In this project main.js is actually quite consistent.
+In this project main.js is actually quite substantial.
 Even if I left the back end deal with the - actually pretty light - calculations, the fact that many HTML elements have to be updated, and in a specific order, whenever the user changes a single parameter, requires the use of several update functions.

 ##### What it looks like : #####